mitric-lab/programming_theochem/src/01-fundamentals/02-signed_binary_integers/03-twos_complement.md

-This can also be thought of as the most significant bit representing the inverse of its value in an unsigned integer; in an 8-bit unsigned byte, the most significant bit represents the number 128, where in two's complement that bit would represent −128.
+This can also be thought of as the most significant bit representing the inverse of its value in an unsigned integer; in an 8-bit unsigned byte, the most significant bit represents the number 128, whereas in two's complement, that bit would represent −128.

 <p align="center"> <img src="../../assets/figures/01-fundamentals/twos_1.svg" alt="Two's Complement 1"/></p>